Package 'fastVoteR'

 voters

-A list of subsets, where each subset contains the candidates approved or selected by a voter.
+A list of subsets (character vectors), where each subset contains the candidates approved or selected by a voter.

 candidates